Why Waymark exists

 A few years ago, something changed.

 Not because someone invited me.
 Not because I felt pressured.
 I started going back to church because I wanted to.
 On my own.
 When I moved to Jakarta, I found myself attending services again.
 Sometimes worship nights.
-Sometimes just sitting quietly in the room.
+Sometimes just sitting in the back, quietly.

 Still, outside of church, I struggled.
 Reading the Bible on my own felt overwhelming.
 The language was dense.
 There was so much context I did not understand, and I often could not see how it connected to the life I was actually living.
-I understood God’s Word better when someone explained it to me simply and connected to everyday situations.
+The Word made more sense when someone explained it plainly and connected it to real life.
 Alone, I often felt lost.

 Around the same time, life became heavier.
 I went through burnout.
 I was out of work, navigating a difficult job market.
 And I lost my grandmother.
 Grief arrived quietly and stayed longer than I expected.